 The investigator is the ultimate protector of the human subjects who participate in research.
 The investigator is expected to abide by the highest ethical standards and to develop a protocol that incorporates the principles of the Belmont Report.
 He/she is expected to conduct research in accordance with the approved research protocol and to oversee all aspects of the research by providing supervision of support staff, including oversight of the informed consent process.
 All subjects must give informed consent (unless a waiver of informed consent is granted by the IRB) and the investigator must establish and maintain an open line of communication with all research subjects within his/her responsibility.
 In addition to complying with all the policies and standards of the governing regulatory bodies, the investigator must comply with institutional and administrative requirements for conducting research.
-The investigator is responsible for ensuring that all research staff complete appropriate training and must obtain all required approvals prior to initiating research.
+The investigator is responsible for ensuring that all research.
 When investigational drugs or devices are used, the investigator is responsible for ceding oversight to the research pharmacy (for investigational drugs), or providing written procedures for their storage, security, dispensing and disposal.